cverluise/PatCit/README.md

 	</details>

-:speech_balloon: A detailed presentation of the current state of the project is available in our [March 2020 presentation](./dissemination/IIPP-CEMI_03032020.pdf).
+> 💬 A detailed presentation of the current state of the project is available in our [March 2020 presentation](./dissemination/IIPP-CEMI_03032020.pdf).

 ## Features